British Chihuahua Club Rescue Association

 immediately, we may take a reference from the prospective home's vet and perform a

-follow-up visit later (This only happens occasionally).
+follow-up visit later (this only happens occasionally).

-Elderly dogs are checked by a vet first and if there is ongoing
+All dogs are checked by a vet first and if there is ongoing

 medication at the time of adoption, we may offer to help with this, depending upon the